bitwig/dawproject/README.md

 DAWPROJECT is based on plain XML/ZIP and can be used with any programming language that can parse those.

-The DOM of DAWPROJECT is defined by a set of Java classes which have been XML-related annotations and HTML-induced Javadoc comments.
+The DOM of DAWPROJECT is defined by a set of Java classes which have XML-related annotations and HTML-induced Javadoc comments.
 Those are used (via reflection) to generate XML Documentation and Schemas.
-Potentially, the same approach could be used to generate code for other languages. (contributions welcome)
+Potentially, the same approach could be used to generate code for other languages (contributions welcome).

 ## Example project